-In the case of Ranđelović and Others v.
-Montenegro the Court held that there had been a violation of the right to life.
+In the case of Jureša v.
+Croatia the Court found no violation of the Convention.

 The applicant complained of the dismissal of her appeal on points of law by the Supreme Court on the grounds that the value of the dispute had not reached the necessary legal threshold.